hexters/CoinPayment/README.md

 }
 ```

-Point the package at a different job — or disable dispatching — via config:
+To point the package at a different job, or turn dispatching off, set it in the config:

 ```php
 // config/coinpayment.php